 The staff at the clinic where I am doing this trial have been nothing else than professional.
-From the clinical coordinator, the nurses, the clinical manager and even the doctor, they have treated me with respect and as a valued addition to their team.
+The clinical coordinator, the nurses, the clinical manager, and even the doctor have treated me with respect and as a valued addition to their team.

-I have no illusion that this is a cure from gout, but with my lifestyle changes and a daily regimen of meds it is very controlled.
+I have no illusion that this is a cure for gout, but with my lifestyle changes and a daily regimen of meds, it is very controlled.